High Council of State (Libya): History

 The council moved into the headquarters of the former General National Congress, at the Rixos Al Nasr Convention Centre, on 22 April 2016.

 On 31 August 2016, a 94-member rival High Council of State was proclaimed in Benghazi and its members wanted to join the official body.

 On 21 September 2016, the High Council of State took legislative powers.

 On 10 October 2016, the Rixos Al Nasr Convention Centre was attacked by gunmen loyal to the GNC.
 On 15 October 2016, forces loyal to the GNC took over the building and announced the return of the Ghawil cabinet.
 Then, fighting occurred between Sarraj loyalists and Ghawil forces.
 Following these clashes, the council once again took up residence in the Radisson Blu Al Mahary Hotel.

 Chairman of the High Council

 Saleh al-Makhzoum served as the first deputy chairman and Muhammed Imazzeb served as second deputy chairman under Sewehli.
 They were replaced by Naji Mukhtar and Fawzi Aqab, respectively, during the tenure of al-Mishri.

+In August 2023, Mohammed Takala replaced al-Mishri.